 - Or the Will was not correctly signed and witnessed.

-- The Will been altered with in some way.
+- The Will been altered in some way or is not genuine.

-- There is dispute as to whether a genuine Last Will exists or whether the estate needs to be dealt with under the Rules of Intestacy.
+- There is a dispute as to whether a genuine Last Will exists or whether the estate needs to be dealt with under the Rules of Intestacy.
+It is not uncommon for people to throw away a Will they don’t like if they think they may do better under the Rules of Intestacy, one of the reasons we recommend the Peace of Mind Service.

-- Maybe the person trying to apply for the grant of Probate is not actually entitled to.
+- Maybe the person trying to apply for the grant of Probate is not actually entitled to do so.

 - Perhaps there is real concern that the person applying for the grant of Probate is not trustworthy.